 I’ve always taken the view that when embarking on such a major transaction, clients need to be given a comprehensive breakdown of all of the payments that they will be required to make.
 Nobody appreciates additional charges that haven’t been budgeted for and, for some people, unexpected fees could cause real financial difficulty.

-It is, of course, possible for unexpected things to come to light, which require more work and might incur additional fees, but clients should be given accurate, comprehensive quotes based on the information available at the time.
+It is, of course, possible for unexpected things to come to light, which requires more work and might incur additional fees, but clients should be given accurate, comprehensive quotes based on the information available at the time.

-The transparency rules that have been introduced since the SRA review took place require law firms to publish detailed price and service information for conveyancing, outlining all known and potential costs that a transaction may attract.
+The transparency rules that have been introduced since the SRA review took place to require law firms to publish detailed price and service information for conveyancing, outlining all known and potential costs that a transaction may attract.

 This is a positive move and I welcome the steps being taken by the SRA to monitor this to ensure proper transparency around fees.

 At Beswicks Legal we always provide a comprehensive quote on all conveyancing matters with no hidden fees.
 For more information or a no-obligation chat call us on 01782 205000 or email email@example.com